gunsafety-space/gunsafety-space.github.io/_posts/2016-01-13-keep-the-kids-safe.markdown

 While I agree wholeheartedly that children should know to not handle firearms unsupervised (and some would say, never at all), I believe strongly that all children should be taught how to handle firearms safely.
 Children pick up a lot of false information from movies and television about the proper handling of firearms.
 They need to be taught how to safely hold a gun without killing themselves or anyone else.

-The frustrating thing about gun accidents is that they can be avoided.
+The frustrating thing about gun accidents is that most of them can be avoided by knowing and practicing the following three simple safety rules.

 #Rule One of gun safety is to never point a gun at anything you don't want dead.